jamii/imp/diary.md

 Look at that, recursive calls to `quicksort!` on a bunch of single element subarrays, spaced out by exactly 3 each time.
 Something funky is going on.

-Let's look at the function.
+Let's look at the function I copied from the stdlib.
 There is some weirdness in here where it sorts the smallest partition first and then recurs on the larger partition.

 ``` julia
 function quicksort!($(cs...), lo::Int, hi::Int)